AndyDev2013/semanticwebproject/README.md

 # nodejsapi

-Semantic Web Project for Year 4 of Software Development in GMIT by Andrew Sweeney
+Semantic Web Project for Year 4 of Software Development in GMIT by Andrew Sweeney.

 # Contents